Reading Terminal Market: Expansion and growth

 The Industrial Revolution brought with it the expansion of the railroad, and great palatial urban terminals sprang up in major cities.
 Architect F. H. Kimbal of the Wilson Brothers Architecture & Engineering firm designed the Reading Railroad's headhouse terminal in 1891, prior to its opening in 1893.
 The rails were elevated to reach the train shed platform built over top of the new consolidated market, which opened a year earlier.
 George McKay was chosen to be the market's first superintendent while the building was undergoing its final phase of construction.

 The state-of-the-art refrigerated storage area in the basement opened for use in July 1893.
 The basement storage area consists of 52 separate rooms ranging in volume from 5,000 to 17,000 ft3 for a total of 1/2 e6ft3 of storage space.
 The temperature of each room can be controlled individually to meet temperature requirements for different goods: 15 to 25 F for meat and poultry, 34 °F for fruits and vegetables.
 The refrigeration system uses brine water and ammonia, and includes an array of specially designed pumps, compressors, and other equipment in its operation.
 The storage area was more expensive to maintain and had a larger staff than the market itself, though refrigerating the basement storage area was thought to be well worth the high cost.
 It allowed merchants to keep seasonal products in stock all year round for the first time.
 Third parties also leased the storage area for storing other goods.
 Restaurants and plant and produce sellers around the area leased out space in the basement.
 Hospitals used the basement area to store perishable medicine.
 Local Breweries, including Yuengling, used it to store their hops.

 In its first few decades, the Reading Terminal Market was a success.
 There were 380 merchants in its first year of operations, and the market had nearly full occupancy for the following 60 years.
-Business, already good, flourished with the innovation of a free market basket service, which allowed suburban housewives to get grocery orders delivered to and held at their nearest train station.
+Business, already good, flourished with the innovation of a free market basket service, which allowed suburban housewives to have grocery orders delivered and held at their nearest train station.
 Refrigerated trucks allowed the market to reach into some 60 suburban towns as well as seaside resorts along the Jersey Shore.